dojo/docs/dojox/widget/Rotator.rst

    <div>Pane 2</div>
  </div>

 Example of controlling a Rotator by referencing its instance.
-We define a jsId so that the dojo.parser will create a global JavaScript variable pointing to our Rotator instance.
+We define a data-dojo-id so that the dojo.parser will create a global JavaScript variable pointing to our Rotator instance.

 .. code-example::
   :version: local